 It comes with Intel Core i3-8130U processor that is coupled with 6GB RAM and 1TB HDD, along with an 8X DVD Drive.

-Even though the laptop is priced around $350; you get a Full HD display with LED backlighting and preinstalled Windows 10 OS.
+Even though the laptop is priced at the lowest price point; you get a Full HD display with LED backlighting and preinstalled Windows 10 OS.

 For the price, it comes with USB 3.0 port and USB 3.1 Type-C port and since the laptop hosts low power consuming hardware, the Acer Aspire E 15 offers a battery life of over 10 hours, which the highest in our list of Best Laptop for Cricut Explore Air.